lmorg/murex/docs/deprecated/pipe-err.md

-# `|` POSIX Pipe
+# `?` stderr Pipe

-> Pipes stdout from the left hand command to stdin of the right hand command
+> Pipes stderr from the left hand command to stdin of the right hand command (DEPRECATED)

 ## Description

-This token behaves much like pipe would in Bash or similar shells.
-It passes stdout along the pipeline while merging stderr stream with the parents stderr stream.

-It can be used interchangeably with the arrow pipe, `->`, in shell scripts.
+This token swaps the stdout and stderr streams of the left hand command.

+Please note that this token is only effective when it is prefixed by white space.

+> This feature has been deprecated.
+Please use `<err> <!out>` instead.
+For example:
+> ```
+> command <err> <!out> parameter-1 parameter-2 -> next-command parameter-1
+> ```

 ## Examples

-### Piping stdout

 ```
-» out Hello, world! | regexp s/world/Earth/
+» err Hello, world! ? regexp s/world/Earth/
 Hello, Earth!

-» out Hello, world!|regexp s/world/Earth/
-Hello, Earth!
 ```

-### Piping stderr

-In following example the first command is writing to stderr rather than stdout so `Hello, world!` doesn't get pipelined and thus isn't affected by `regexp`:
+In following example the first command is writing to stdout rather than stderr so `Hello, world!` doesn't get pipelined and thus isn't affected by `regexp`:

 ```
-» err Hello, world! | regexp s/world/Earth/
+» out Hello, world! ? regexp s/world/Earth/
 Hello, world!
 ```

-To pipe stderr you'd need to use the `<!>` syntax.
-For example `<!out>` to write stderr to stdout:
+In following example the stderr token isn't whitespace padded so is treated like any ordinary printable character:

 ```
-» err <!out> Hello, world! | regexp s/world/Earth/
+» err Hello, world!? regexp s/world/Earth/
-Hello, Earth!
+Hello, world!? regexp s/world/Earth/
 ```

 ## See Also